-Fume hoods have contributed in no small part to many modern day discoveries and conveniences because they allow scientists and laboratory technicians to work in close proximity to potentially dangerous materials.
-In some cases protecting people from serious health risks, including death.
+Fume hoods have contributed in no small part to many modern-day discoveries and conveniences because they allow scientists and laboratory technicians to work in close proximity to potentially dangerous materials.
+In some cases, it protects people from serious health risks, including death.
 Failure to maintain a properly functioning fume hood and safe working environment in your lab could result in fines over $7,000 per instance and, potentially, the loss of your lab.

 Getting it right the first time

-Fume hood selection and installation is dependent on many variables:
+Fume hood selection and installation are dependent on many variables:

 - Materials in the hood

 - Hood designed spec for application